jeremytammik/tbc/a/2042_hide_ribbon.md

 ### Removing Docs Zip Files, Panels and Buttons

-A call for feedback on a planned change downloading a RCM from Docs, a tricky solution to remove ribbon panels and buttons, and a bunch of news bites that I found interesting on sustainability, language and AI discoveries; new EU AEC energy ruling, ecological wooden buildings in Scandinavia, spoken human language speed and information dentsity, AI uses as a hearing aid enhancement, weather forecasting, interface assistant, AI open-source and future directions:
+A call for feedback on a planned change downloading a RCM from Docs, a tricky solution to remove ribbon panels and buttons, and a bunch of news bites that I found interesting on sustainability, language and AI discoveries; new EU AEC energy ruling, ecological wooden buildings in Scandinavia, spoken human language speed and information density, AI uses as a hearing aid enhancement, weather forecasting, interface assistant, AI open-source and future directions:

 - [No zips downloading RCM from Docs?](#2)
 - [Removing ribbon panel and button](#3)